- Traveling with GEEO

 This morning, we leave beautiful Borgarfjörður behind to travel down the coast, driving through the beautiful and majestic eastern fjords.
 We will stop for a view of the Vatnajökull Glacier, the largest ice cap in Europe, which covers over 8% of Iceland.
 There are multiple volcanoes underneath the glacier as well as over 30 outlet glaciers that stem from Vatnajökull.
 Our final destination today is the fishing town of Höfn, which is known as the lobster capital of Iceland.
 Approximate travel time: 4 hrs by private vehicle

 Today, we visit the Jökulsárlón Glacier Lagoon with views of the ice cap.
 The lake is the lowest point in the country and filled with icebergs drifting toward the sea, often with seals sunbathing on the bright blue ice.
 The blocks of ice coming off the glacier are typically 30 m high, in dramatic shades of white and bright blue.
-You will have the option (roughly 4,500-7,500 ISK per person) to check out the lagoon by boat to get closer to the floating icebergs which sometimes have seal passengers.
+You will have the option (roughly 5,700-9,800 ISK per person) to check out the lagoon by boat to get closer to the floating icebergs which sometimes have seal passengers.
 Stop by Diamond Beach, which gets its name from chunks of the Breiðamerkurjökull glacier that float to shore.
 As these blocks of glacier ice melt, they develop a crystal clear sheen, set against the black sand of the beach.
-A highlight of this trip for many is the optional glacier hike.
-Suitable for most fitness levels, you'll be equipped with crampons, ice axes, and helmets that will allow you to safely hike on a glacier.
+A highlight of this trip for many is the optional Skaftafell National Park glacier hike (10,990 ISK per person), which you can pre-book with us.
+Suitable for most fitness levels, the hikers be equipped with crampons, ice axes, and helmets that will allow you to safely hike on a glacier.
 We will then continue on to the small town of Vík, where we will spend the night.
 Despite its small size (318 inhabitants as of 2016) it is the largest settlement for some 70 km (43 mi) around.
 Vík serves as the primary setting of Netflix's Icelandic original series Katla, which follows a group of the village's inhabitants as they struggle in the aftermath of the volcano's first eruption since 1918.
 Approximate travel time: 3.5 hrs by private vehicle

 Our program ends in Reykjavík this morning.
 We recommend spending at least an extra day exploring Reykjavík before or after this trip.
 Want more adventure?
 Book two or more GEEO trips in the same year and receive a discount!
 GEEO will give you 10% off of the lesser value program(s) (up to 3 programs).
 If you don’t see a program that interests you that pairs with this trip but still would like to extend your time abroad, let us know.
 We will work with you to find a non-teacher trip from our tour operator’s much larger catalog.
 Even better, if you are an educator we can still offer you a discounted price on the trip you choose!